Skin tension

 Grooming only one crossing on a circular fold

-Be careful, go slowly and test groom
+Be careful, go slowly, and test groom

-Grooming the affected areas may provoke unknown reactions and even increase the pain.
+Grooming the affected areas may provoke unknown reactions, and even increase the pain.

-Be smart and go gradually.
+Be smart, and proceed gradually.

 Groom for short periods, several times a day, until the pain disappears.